magneticio/vamp.io/content/documentation/using-vamp/events.md

 ```

 Searching through the archive is 100% the same as searching for events.
 The same tagging scheme applies.
-The following query gives back the last set of delete actions executed in the Vamp API, regardless of the artefact type.
+The following query gives back the last set of delete actions executed in the Vamp API, regardless of the artifact type.

 `GET /api/v1/events`